amygrinn/nativescript-plugin-google-places/README.md

 2. Go to the [Google developer console](https://console.developers.google.com) and click "Credentials" on the left.
 3. Click the first key in the list which is the one you just created and under "Key restriction", select Android apps.
 4. Enter in your package name and SHA-1 certificate fingerprint and press save at the bottom.
 You may want to add your debug and production SHA-1 fingerprints.

+If you want to use the getStaticMapUrl function you'll need to create a browser key:
+1. [click here](https://developers.google.com/maps/documentation/static-maps/) then click "GET A KEY".
+2. Go to the [Google developer console](https://console.developers.google.com) and click "Library" on the left.
+3. Find "Google Static Maps API" and click the "URL signing secret" tab.
+4. Click the "Allow unsigned usage" button.
+5. Click "Credentials" on the left, your browser key will be the first key in the list.

 ## Installation